 - Maintain your certification through continuing education.

 Please check the NCC website for further details on eligibility requirements.
-There is no minimum requirement for clinical practice hours for the WHNP certification.
+There is no minimum requirement for clinical practice hours for the WHNP-BC.

 WHNP Essential Competencies

 The NCC specifies a number of essential competencies that are covered in the certification exam.
 According to the NCC, WHNPs should be able to: